Schatten classes and traces on compact groups: Schatten classes on

 where $s_n(A)$ denote the singular values of $A$, i.e. the eigenvalues of $|A|=\sqrt{A^*A}$ with multiplicities counted.
 If $1\leq r<\infty$ the class $S_r(H)$ becomes a Banach space endowed with the norm

-If $0<r<1$ the identity above only defines a pseudo-norm with respect to which $S_r(H)$ is complete.
+If $0<r<1$ the identity above only defines a quasi-norm with respect to which $S_r(H)$ is complete.
 The class $S_2(H)$ and $S_1(H)$ are usually known as the class of Hilbert-Schmidt operators and the trace class, respectively.

 In the case of $r=\infty$ we can put $\|A\|_{S_{\infty}}$ to be the operator norm of the bounded operator $A:L^{2}(G)\to L^{2}(G)$.
 In this case it can be easily seen by the Plancherel formula that for an invariant operator $A$, we have